input-output-hk/partner-chains-smart-contracts/docs/Architecture.md

 otherwise they are unspendable, for public key addresses datums are non-mandatory.

 _Redeemer_:
-Redeemers are similarly to a datum are arbitrary data, but they play a slightly different role: when spending from a validator, or minting using a minting policy a redeemer must be applied to the script.
+A Redeemer, similarly to a datum, is an arbitrary data, but it plays a slightly different role: when spending from a validator, or minting using a minting policy, a redeemer must be applied to the script.

 _Transaction_:
-Commonly abbreviated as `tx`, the main role of a transaction is to spend UTxOs from certain address(es) and "send" them to somewhere else.
+Commonly abbreviated as `tx`, the main role of a transaction is to spend UTxOs from certain address(es) and "send" them somewhere else.
 Transactions can also mint tokens, if the minting policy rules allow it.
 A transaction also has to declare its fees beforehand, and also send back all unconsumed values to the sender's wallet (UTxO's cannot be split in half, so the change will be a separate UTxO in the transaction outputs)

-_off-chain code_:
+_Off-chain code_:
 While on-chain code is responsible for gatekeeping on-chain, ensuring that only permitted transactions go through, off-chain code is the builder toolkit to construct these transactions.
 As briefly mentioned above, fees, changes etc. must be calculated and balanced in these transactions before submitting